DeepDarkSpace/Sovereign/README.md

 ## Battle SDK

 The BattleSDK consists of 3 simple classes that allow integration into the Battleship system.
-BattleshipKI, Direction and Ship
+BattleshipAI, Direction and Ship

 ## Direction